 Hand signal: it provided an easy means of communication with movement or position of the arm or hands and helps to execute maneuvers operation with ease.

 Sign for marking obstacles and dangerous locations

 Red and white stripes indicate entry with permission only.
-Black and yellow strips indicate entry can be without permission, but with precautions taken.
+Black and yellow stripes indicate entry can be without permission, but with precautions taken.